Laurasdc/Laurasdc/README.md

 # 💫 About Me:
-Olá!
-Me chamo Laura Souza e atualmente estou estudando banco de dados.
+Hi!
+My name is Laura Souza de Carvalho.
+I am currently studying the second semester of Software engineering at FIAP.
+Currently, I am learning about databases.

 ## 🌐 Socials: